$S_8$ from peculiar velocities: agreement with Planck for Tully--Fisher and supernovae, tension for the fundamental plane: Joint distance and velocity calibration

 \section{Joint distance and velocity calibration}

 We adopt a Bayesian forward-modelling approach, constructing a hierarchical model that maps the parameters $\bm\theta$ to the observables while marginalising over all nuisance parameters.
+Here $\bm\theta$ denotes the full parameter space, including the distance-relation parameters (e.g.~\ac{TFR} or \ac{FP} coefficients), velocity scaling $\beta^\star$, velocity scatter $\sigma_v$, and external velocity dipole $\Vext$.
 The model is adapted to each class of distance indicator (\ac{TFR}, \ac{FP}, or Type~Ia \acp{SN}).
 This framework was introduced in our previous work for \ac{TFR} and \acp{SN} samples~\citep{VFO,dH0}, and here we extend it to include the \ac{FP}.

-Since peculiar velocity samples are generally subject to complex and often poorly understood selection in distance-correlated quantities (such as optical magnitude or H\textsc{I} flux), we simply model this effect using the phenomenological distance prior of~\cite{Lavaux_Virbius}.
-We set the prior distribution of source distance to
+Since peculiar velocity samples are subject to complex and poorly understood selection in distance-correlated quantities (such as optical magnitude or H\textsc{I} flux), we model this effect following the phenomenological prior of~\citet{Lavaux_Virbius}.
+We place the prior on the 3D source position $\bm{r}$,